Primary Navigation Mobile

 Overview

-The LBX slots beneath the UX SUV in its line-up, and uses similar underpinnings from the small Toyota Yaris Cross – including a reworked version of that car’s ‘self-charging’ hybrid system, which is renowned for its fuel economy.
+The LBX slots beneath the UX SUV in Leuxs’ line-up, and uses similar underpinnings from the small Toyota Yaris Cross – including a reworked version of that car’s self-charging hybrid system, which is renowned for its fuel economy.

 The LBX taps into the premium end of the small crossover segment.
-So rather than targeting the Nissan Juke, it’s looking to rival the Audi Q2, with other upmarket cars in this class including the DS 3 and Alfa Romeo Junior.
+So rather than targeting the bargain-basement Nissan Juke, it’s looking to rival the likes of the Audi Q2, DS 3 and Alfa Romeo Junior

 But it is also much more expensive.
 While a Toyota Yaris Cross starts from £25,500, the Lexus cheapest LBX costs a fiver under £30,000, with top-spec models coming in at more than £40,000.